South Carolina Highway Patrol: Highway Patrol duties

 The agency has specific jurisdiction over all South Carolina state highways, U.S. Highways, Interstate highways in the state and all public roads.
 Local city police or the counties sheriff's department having a contract with an incorporated city have responsibility to investigate and enforce traffic laws in incorporated cities.
 However, the SCHP can still enforce traffic laws on any public road anywhere in the state regardless if it is in an incorporated or unincorporated city.
 SCHP has authority over any incident that would require a Trooper's response.

 SCHP troopers are responsible for investigating and disposing of car accidents, debris, dead animals and other impediments to the free flow of traffic.
 They are often the first government officials at the scene of an accident (or obstruction), and in turn summon EMS/Fire (although, their dispatch often does this long before they are on scene), tow truck drivers or SCDOT personnel.
 The SCHP files traffic collision reports for state highways and within unincorporated areas.
 The patrol has around 800 employees, of whom 650 are sworn Troopers, and 150 civilians.

+Also see Section 1.
+Chapter 11 of Title 6 of the 1976 Code.
+This law provides extra information as to what entity has jurisdiction on emergency incidents.